FalkorDB/FalkorDB/deps/GraphBLAS/Test/README.txt

 For a usable @GrB interface to GraphBLAS, see the GraphBLAS/GraphBLAS folder, and the @GrB object it supports.

-Requirements:  the mex command must use a C compiler supporting ANSI C11.
+Requirements:  the mex command must use a C compiler supporting C11.
-Microft Visual Studio does not support ANSI C11 so this test is not available on Windows unless you use another compiler.
+Microft Visual Studio does not support C11 so this test is not available on Windows unless you use another compiler.

 To run the tests, use the following command in this directory, in the